 The District is governed by the Board of Supervisors ("Board"), which is composed of five members.
 The Supervisors are elected by the owners of the property within the District.
 The Board exercises all powers granted to the District pursuant to Chapter 190, Florida Statutes.
-At September 30, 2023 certain Board members are affiliated with HH CR 547 Investors I, LLC ("Developer").
+As of September 30, 2024, certain Board members were affiliated with the developer f/k/a HH CR 547 Investors I, LLC ("Developer").